Different Qualification Outcomes

 Post Graduate Certificate of Education with Masters level credits PGCE(M)

-This is an additional academic qualification which is also included in all our primary courses.
+This is an additional academic qualification which is also included in most of our courses.
 This requires time studying outside the classroom but on courses that include the PGCE, you still get at least 24 weeks in at least two schools to give you practical classroom experience.
 The PGCE(M) component of our programmes is awarded to you by the university associated with our course.
 You do not need PGCE to teach in England, but academic qualifications are commonly recognised in other countries.

 When a course includes a PGCE, effectively the professional skills that you need for QTS are taught in an academic manner.
 You may learn about different research relating to a topic such as behaviour management, you would be encouraged to reflect on these and then also to put them into practice in a classroom setting.